Problem

 - SQL Server Join Example

-How to Avoid Cursor in SQL Server
+How to Avoid Cursors in SQL Server

-Below outlines SQL Server T-SQL coding options to avoid SQL Server Cursors:
+Below outlines SQL Server T-SQL coding options to avoid SQL Server cursors:

 - Set based logic

-- INSERT or SELECT INTO or INSERT...
-SELECT to add records to a table as a single transaction
+- INSERT or SELECT INTO or INSERT… SELECT to add records to a table as a single transaction.

-- UPDATE to modify one or many rows in a single transaction
+- UPDATE to modify one or many rows in a single transaction.

-- DELETE or TRUNCATE to remove records from a table
+- DELETE or TRUNCATE to remove records from a table.

-- MERGE branching logic to INSERT, UPDATE or DELETE data based on criteria
+- MERGE branching logic to INSERT, UPDATE, or DELETE data based on criteria.

-- Consider SQL Server Integration Services (SSIS) to loop through data primarily for data extraction, transformation and loading processes between databases
+- Consider SQL Server Integration Services (SSIS) to loop through data primarily for data extraction, transformation, and loading processes between databases.

-- COALSCE command to process NON-NULL values
+- COALSCE command to process NON-NULL values.

-- sp_MSforeachdb SQL Server system stored procedure to loop over each database on an instance
+- sp_MSforeachdb SQL Server system stored procedure to loop over each database on an instance.

-- sp_MSforeachtable SQL Server system stored procedure to loop over each table in a database
+- sp_MSforeachtable SQL Server system stored procedure to loop over each table in a database.

-- CASE expression which can include some branching logic to process data with a SELECT statement
+- CASE expression, which can include some branching logic to process data with a SELECT statement.

-- Repeat a batch with the GO command
+- Repeat a batch with the GO command.

 Difference Between While Loop and Cursor in SQL Server